56 Hollywood Stars Who Were Much Different When the Cameras Stopped Rolling

 © Pinterest – Darryl Myers

 Sammy Davis Jr. sparkled on stage and screen, a member of the Rat Pack who could sing, dance, and entertain like few others.
 Audiences adored his charisma, yet he often lived as an outsider.
-His interracial marriage brought public backlash, and prejudice remained a constant part of his career.
+Of his three marriages, his second to May Britt, a white actress, created significant public backlash and put enormous stress on his career.
 Davis converted to Judaism, deepening his sense of complexity in a world that often judged him harshly.
 To fans, he was dazzling, but privately he wrestled with the contradictions of being both celebrated and marginalized.
 His legacy is that of a man who shined while living in shadows.

 11. Cary Grant – The Gentleman and the Ghosts